Greg Gianforte: Tenure

 Gianforte was sworn in as governor on January 4, 2021.

 On February 12, 2021, during the COVID-19 pandemic, Gianforte lifted Montana's statewide mask mandate.
 The previous day, he signed a bill giving liability protections to businesses and healthcare providers.
 In May 2021, Gianforte signed a bill into law that limited the ability of hospitals and other businesses to require that their staff be vaccinated against COVID-19 and prohibited businesses from requiring that customers be vaccinated in order to access facilities.
 Montana became the only state with such a ban on employers.

 On February 18, 2021, Gianforte signed a constitutional carry bill into law.

 On March 16, 2021, Gianforte signed a bill changing Montana's system of choosing judges, giving the governor, with the state senate's approval, more control over the process.

 On April 2, 2021, Gianforte signed a bill banning sanctuary cities in Montana; at the time, there were no sanctuary cities in Montana.
 Montana became the 13th state to ban sanctuary cities.

 Later that April, Gianforte signed a bill into law that ended same-day voter registration in Montana, in addition to a separate bill that prevented students from using a student ID as voter ID.
 He also signed a bill making it easier for individuals to challenge government regulations for violating their religious beliefs, and signed three bills restricting abortion.

 On April 30, 2021, Gianforte signed a bill requiring individuals to undergo gender reassignment surgery in order to change their birth certificate.
 On May 7, 2021, he signed a bill banning transgender athletes from girls' sports in public schools.
+On April 28, 2023, he signed a bill banning gender-affirming care for transgender minors.